Kalanchoe garambiensis

-Kalanchoe garambiensis is a plant species in the succulent genus Kalanchoe, and the family Crassulaceae.
+Kalanchoe garambiensis is a formerly accepted plant species in the succulent genus Kalanchoe, and the family Crassulaceae.
 It is endemic to Taiwan.

+Taxonomy

+Kalanchoe garambiensis is considered a synonym of Kalanchoe integra.

 Distribution

 The plant is found on limestone near coast of Taiwan Kaohsiung and Hengchun Peninsula.

 Plant structure

 Kalanchoe garambiensis is a perennial succulent herbaceous plant.
 No more than 10 centimeters in height.